How Content Marketing Can Help You Achieve Your Growth Goals

 Your Content Marketing Has to Produce ROI

 As a final note before we get into the nitty gritty – if you’re going to be producing content marketing that is super high quality, you’re by definition going to have to spend a considerable amount of time and/or money.
 Don’t view this as a cost.
 View it as an investment.
-And the way you get ROI is by getting email subscribers and new customers from your content marketing.
-To make this happen, make sure that EVERY piece of content marketing you produce has a call to action sprinkled throughout.
-We would argue it’s best to focus on one action per piece of content marketing.
+And the way you get ROI from content marketing is by getting email subscribers and new customers from your content marketing.
+To make this happen, make sure that EVERY piece of content you produce has a call to action sprinkled throughout.
+We would argue it’s best to focus on one action per piece of content.
 A few examples include asking people to sign up for:

 - A sales call